EnzoCalogero/BigQuery_LondonCrimes/README.md

 ### Results

-There is a soasonal pattern, the number of crimes in December and January is reduced (We may call it Christmas effect :) ), and we have an increase in November as a sort of rush before holiday.
+There is a seasonal pattern, the number of crimes in December and January is reduced (We may call it Christmas effect :) ), and we have an increase in November as a sort of rush before holiday.
-A similar pattern appears in the Summer time, where there is a peak in June and July with a significative decrease on the holiday season (August).
+A similar pattern appears in the Summer time, where there is a peak in June and July with a significant decrease on the holiday season (August).

-The other good news is that teh number of crime is decreasing over time.
+Other good news, the number of crime is decreasing over time.

 ### Note